We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Phase 3: risk evaluation and mitigation recommendations

-Once data is collected and analysed, the risk assessment outlines the findings and proposes appropriate mitigation strategies, such as:
+Once data is collected from the site walkover and Coal Authority records and analysed, the coal mining risk assessment outlines the findings and proposes further works or appropriate mitigation strategies, such as:

 • Ground reinforcement: implementing engineered solutions like piling or grouting to stabilise the land.

-• Mine shaft treatment: sealing or capping abandoned mine shafts to prevent collapse.
+• Mine shaft treatment: sealing or capping abandoned mine shafts to prevent collapse and ensure the site is safe and stable.

 • Gas mitigation measures: installing gas membranes, venting systems, or soil treatment methods.